Determinantal computation of minimal local GADs

 \subsection{Acknowledgements}

-We thank A. Iarrobino and the organizers of \emph{Jordan Types of Artinian Algebras and Geometry of Punctual Hilbert Schemes - A conference to celebrate the 80th birthday of Anthony Iarrobino}.
-We also thank E. Barrilli, A. Bernardi, and B. Mourrain for the useful discussions, and N. Vannieuwenhoven for advice on symbolic rank minimization.
+We thank A. Iarrobino and the organizers of \emph{Jordan Types of Artinian Algebras and Geometry of Punctual Hilbert Schemes}, held in celebration of his 80th birthday.
+We are grateful to E. Barrilli, A. Bernardi, and B. Mourrain for useful discussions, and to N. Vannieuwenhoven for advice on symbolic rank minimization.
 We also thank the anonymous referees for their comments, which led to a significant improvement of the manuscript.

-This work has been supported by European Union’s HORIZON–MSCA2023-DN-JD programme under the Horizon Europe (HORIZON) Marie Sk lodowska-Curie Actions, grant agreement 101120296 (TENORS), by the Research Foundation - Flanders (FWO: 12ZZC23N), and by the BOF project C16/21/002 by the Internal Funds KU Leuven.
+This work has been supported by European Union’s HORIZON–MSCA2023-DN-JD programme under the Horizon Europe (HORIZON) Marie Sklodowska-Curie Actions, grant agreement 101120296 (TENORS), by the Research Foundation - Flanders (FWO: 12ZZC23N), and by the BOF project C16/21/002 by the Internal Funds KU Leuven.